Cloudneeti/Cloudneeti_SaaS_Docs/docs/administratorGuide/azureASCPushIntegration.md

 # Azure Security Center Integration

 The following steps are required to configure integration of Cloudneeti application with Microsoft Azure Security Center.
-Integration enables  Cloudneeti application to push assessment data of configured Azure cloud account to Microsoft Azure Security Center.
+Integration enables Cloudneeti application to push custom recommendation in with assessment data of Cloud Account(s) to Microsoft Azure Security Center.

+**Custom Recommedation** includes policies with description and remediation steps.

+**Assessment data** includes listing policy related resources with their complince state with respect to policy defination.

 ### Required Roles